pdbartsch/pack91orcutt/web/content/join.md

 draft: false
 ---

+---

 Anytime is a great time to join Pack 91!

-Call us at (805) 253-CUBS to find out about our next Pack activity, and how you can join us.
+[Contact us](/contact) to find out about our next Pack activity, and how you can join us.

 Boys are placed in a "Den" based on their school grade, which will meet about every other week.
 Once a month a Pack meeting for all the boys is also held.